William Michael Haley: Career

 Haley worked at Exotica International, an upscale men's and women's clothing store owned by his mother-in-law.
 He worked for eight years as a federal technician in various positions in human resources with the South Carolina Army National Guard.

 He spends his time as an investor and partner in several companies and is a member of several boards and advisory boards.

 On July 31, 2022, an investigation by The Wall Street Journal found that Michael Haley and John Clyburn, brother of U.S. Representative of South Carolina Jim Clyburn, were given shares in a business profiting from the newly approved Catawba Two Kings Casino.
 The business, Kings Mountain Equipment Supply, leased slot machines to the casino, thereby financially benefitting Haley.
 Haley denied accusations of political kickbacks, saying his business consulted on physical and cybersecurity projects for the Catawba Casino project and was paid with a stake in the business.

 Military service

 Haley is an officer with the South Carolina Army National Guard and specializes in security cooperation.

 In January 2012, Haley was deployed on a six-month tour of duty in Afghanistan as a captain in the South Carolina Army National Guard.
 The unit served in Helmand Province as an agribusiness development team helping Afghan farmers improve farming techniques and develop cash crops to replace opium poppies.
 Haley served as a liaison between the military and civilian authorities.
 He is thought to have been the first spouse of a governor to serve on active duty in a war zone.

 Marines serving with Haley in Helmand Province nicknamed him FGOSC (First Gentleman of South Carolina).

+Haley served an active duty deployment as a staff officer with the 218th Maneuver Enhancement Brigade in the Horn of Africa during 2023–2024.